chamyields/DataScienceAIMSSenegal/README.md

 # DataScienceAIMSSenegal
-The data science repository for AIMS Senegal, all course material can be found here.
+The data science repository for AIMS Senegal, all course material for the data science stream can be found here.
+This repo is update every year with new course material.